wp-plugins/mailchimp-subscribe-sm/readme.txt

 1. Upload \`plugin-name.php\` to the \`/wp-content/plugins/\` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. A menu item entitled “ SM Forms ” will Appear.
+4. Create New Form.
-3. Use Shortcode provided in options panel.
+5. Use Shortcode provided in options panel to show the form in posts.